lewagon/dotfiles/04-Front-End/03-Bootstrap/03-Airbnb-without-grid/README.md

 </form>
 ```

-Bootstrap forms are a bit complicated for beginners.. **Don't rush and take your time to understand them**.
+Bootstrap forms are a bit complicated for beginners.. **Don't rush and take time to understand them**.
 Forms are very important in a website, it's where the user interacts!